-Some feel ring doesn't offer enough resistance and is more geared toward beginners.
+Some feel the ring doesn't offer enough resistance and is more geared toward beginners.

-Somewhat more stiff than other options, which not all practitioners seem to like.
+Somewhat stiffer than other options, which not all practitioners seem to like.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.